Element Eighty: The Bear (2005-2009)

 The band released their third album The Bear in November 2005, via their own label, Texas Cries Records.
 The album was only made available through the band's official website, at shows, and digital distribution/streaming.

-Element Eighty has reunited in 2021 after reluctantly disbanding in 2009 due to overwhelming life circumstances.
-After they parted ways, all members continued on their own musical journeys; steady gigging with a variety of successful acts and solo projects.
-After a 12-year-silence, Element Eighty decided that 2021 was time for a full relaunch and began working on a new album slated for release in 2023.
-They released a new version of their song "Ego" on December 3, 2021, and released the new single "Mountain" on September 9, 2022.
+The band played their final show on December 31, 2009 at the Ridglea Theater in Fort Worth, Texas.
+The band announced in 2010 that they had broken up due to overwhelming life circumstances.
+After parting ways, all members continued on their own musical journeys; steady gigging with a variety of successful acts and solo projects.